 - For licenses reserved, but not paid for, at the time of the Incident.

 Services purchased through Open, Open Value, and Open Value Subscription volume licensing agreements, and Services in an Office 365 Small Business Premium suite purchased in the form of a product key are not eligible for Service Credits based on service fees.
 For these Services, any Service Credit that you may be eligible for will be credited in the form of service time (i.e., days) as opposed to service fees, and any references to “Applicable Monthly Service Fees” is deleted and replaced by “Applicable Monthly Period.”

 "DNS Zone" refers to a deployment of the Azure DNS Service containing a DNS zone and record sets.

 "Deployment Minutes" is the total number of minutes that a given DNS Zone has been deployed in Microsoft Azure during a billing month.

 "Maximum Available Minutes" is the sum of all Deployment Minutes across all DNS Zones deployed in a given Microsoft Azure subscription during a billing month.

 "Valid DNS Request" means a DNS request to an Azure DNS Service name server associated with a DNS Zone for a matching record set within the DNS Zone.

-Downtime: The total accumulated Deployment Minutes, across all DNS Zones deployed in a given Microsoft Azure subscription, during which the DNS Zone is unavailable.
-A minute is considered unavailable for a given DNS Zone if all name servers associated with the DNS Zone fail to provide a DNS response within two seconds to a Valid DNS Request, provided that the Valid DNS Request is made to all name servers associated with the DNS Zone and retries are continually attempted throughout the minute.
+"Downtime" is the total accumulated Maximum Available Minutes during which the DNS Zone is unavailable.
+A minute is considered unavailable for a given DNS Zone if a DNS response is not received within two seconds to a valid DNS Request, provided that the valid DNS Request is made to all name servers associated with the DNS Zone and retries are continually attempted for at least 60 consecutive seconds.

 Monthly Uptime Percentage: The Monthly Uptime Percentage is calculated using the following formula: